Expat Essentials

 Dispatches Europe is about the global mobility of talent, so we’re here to help.

-The truth is, it’s not as hard as you might imagine, especially if you’re an American trying to escape Trump.
+The truth is, it’s not as hard as you might imagine, especially if you’re an American trying to escape the increasingly polarized politics.

 But the immigration process is also an education in and of itself.
 As Nina Avramovic Trnínič noted, the Brits are crazy for leaving the European Union just because it will add so much more drama after Brexit for those who want to live and work outside the United Kingdom.